SyntaxPartnership/mega-man-chronicles/README.md

 - Boss Meter added.
 - Pits now kill the player.
 - Life energy is restored when the stage restarts after a death.
+- Fixed a 'Can't change state while flushing queries' error with the boss gates.

 Credits:
 --